erikdarlingdata/DarlingData/README.md

 This stored procedure takes all that pain away.

 Note that it focuses on performance data, and does not output errors or security details, or any of the other non-performance related data.

+Typical result set will show you
+ * Queries with significant waits
+ * Waits by count
+ * Waits by duration
+ * Potential I/O issues
+ * CPU task details
+ * Memory conditions
+ * Overall system health
+ * A limited version of the blocked process report
+ * XML deadlock report
+ * Query plans for queries involved in blocking and deadlocks (when available)

 More resources:
  * [YouTube introduction](https://youtu.be/1kH-aJcCVxs)